This page provides guidance on the High Street Scheme (the Scheme) including the eligibility criteria and application process.

 How will I get refunded if I return an item that I purchased using the Spend Local prepaid card?

 Up until 19 December 2021, refunds for purchases made using the Spend Local prepaid card should be made onto the card.
 However, in the last week/10 days of the scheme consumers are advised to accept a credit note/exchange where possible as there is no guarantee that a refund will be put back onto the card before the scheme closes.

 How can I get a refund if I return something after 19 December?

 As the Spend Local prepaid card cannot be used after 19 December 2021, anyone seeking a refund after this date should request a credit voucher/exchange from the business.
 The method of reimbursement is always subject to the merchant’s terms and conditions and the customer’s statutory rights.
 Any money refunded onto the Spend Local prepaid card after 14 December 2021 will be returned to the Department.

 If I have a balance on the Spend Local prepaid card at 19 December, can I withdraw it?

 No. Any unspent balances after 19 December 2021 will be returned to the Department.

 Spend Local prepaid card queries

-I have forgotten my PIN number, what do I do?
+I have forgotten my PIN, what do I do?

 If you have forgotten or lost your PIN, please call the customer services number which can be found on the letter sent with your card or on the back of the card itself, and they will help you retrieve it.